What Happens After a DUI Arrest in Colorado

 Failing drug tests can result in a warrant being issued.
 Missing and diluted tests can also result in a warrant.

 While pretrial supervision may not be something a defendant wants to do, the tests can be helpful to the defense.
-Judges will look at the performance on the test when crafting sentences, and the tests provide a track record of sobriety.
+Judges will look at the performance on the test when crafting sentences, and the tests provide a track record of sobriety that can influence DUI sentencing and penalties in Colorado.
 This could impact the length of any sentences as well as the availability of work release.

 How Does a DUI Impact a Defendant’s License after arrest?

 Driving is considered a privilege in Colorado.
 Few people could survive without this privilege, and a DUI arrest will have an immediate impact on a person’s license to drive.
-This impact is a result of the Colorado Express Consent Statute.
+This impact is a result of the Colorado Express Consent Statute, which requires drivers to submit to chemical testing when requested by law enforcement.

 This statutes states that a defendant must submit to a blood or breath test if requested to do one by a police officer.
 The officer must have a reason to stop a defendant and reason to believe the defendant is under the influence.